Milton Summerfelt

 Milton Frederick Summerfelt (June 16, 1908 – October 15, 1984) was an American football player and a Brigadier General in the United States Air Force.
 He played for the Army Black Knights football team and was selected as a consensus first-team guard on the 1932 College Football All-America Team.

-Early years
+Early life

 Summerfelt was born in Benton Harbor, Michigan, in 1908.
 He began his education at Western Michigan State College and Northwestern University, befort being accepted into the United States Military Academy at West Point, New York.